Interactive Brokers (IBKR) Short term Debt (2016 - 2020)

 - Short term Debt hit $628.0 million in Q3 2020 for Interactive Brokers, up from $14.0 million in the prior quarter.

-- In the past five years, Short term Debt ranged from a high of $628.0 million in Q3 2020 to a low of $4.0 million in Q1 2016.
+- Over the last five years, Short term Debt for IBKR hit a ceiling of $628.0 million in Q3 2020 and a floor of $4.0 million in Q1 2016.

 - Historically, Short term Debt has averaged $65.0 million across 5 years, with a median of $16.5 million in 2018.